ash-project/ash/documentation/topics/reference/expressions.md

 ### Many-to-many relationships

 When working with expressions that join many-to-many relationships, there may be cases that you wish to refer to "the join row that connects these two things".
-For example, to sort a many-to-many relationship by the `positioen` on the join row.
+For example, to sort a many-to-many relationship by the `position` on the join row.
 For this, we have special-cased references to
 `parent(join_relationship_name)` to refer to *specifically* the join row that connects the two records.

 This allows for things like this: